 - Avoid chemical filters for both your own sake and for nature/the ocean.

-List of substances in chemical sunscreens that you are best to avoid
+List of substances in chemical sunscreens to avoid

-- Butyl Methoxydibenzoylmethane is persistent, accumulates in living organisms, and is likely highly toxic to aquatic organisms.
-It causes allergies when broken down by UV light.
+- Butyl Methoxydibenzoylmethane is persistent, accumulates in living organisms, and is likely very toxic to aquatic organisms.
+It is allergenic when broken down by UV light.

-- Ethylhexyl Methoxycinnamate & 4-methylbenzylidenecamphor (4-MBC) accumulate in living organisms, are highly toxic to algae and invertebrate aquatic animals.
-These substances are endocrine disruptors.
+- Ethylhexyl Methoxycinnamate & 4-methylbenzylidenecamphor (4-MBC) accumulate in living organisms, are very toxic to algae and aquatic invertebrates.
+These substances are hormone-disrupting.

 - Octocrylene accumulates in living organisms and is toxic to aquatic organisms.

 - Cyclopentasiloxane is persistent, accumulates in living organisms, and is toxic to aquatic organisms.
-The substance is suspected to have carcinogenic properties.
-It has been found in fish, indicating that the substance can spread on a large scale.
+It is suspected to have carcinogenic properties.
+It has been found in fish, indicating that the substance can spread widely.

-- Cyclohexasiloxane is very persistent and highly toxic to aquatic organisms.
-The substance is also believed to accumulate in living organisms.
+- Cyclohexasiloxane is very persistent and very toxic to aquatic organisms.
+It is also believed to accumulate in living organisms.

 - Oxybenzone and Octyl methoxycinnamate: There are reports suggesting that this chemical filter mimics hormones in the body with various health risks as a result, especially children and sick people are vulnerable groups.

-- Vitamin A, i.e. retinol and retinyl palmitate, are suspected of increasing the spread and production of malignant cancer cells according to a report from the Environmental Working Group in the USA (a non-profit group in Washington).
+- Vitamin A, i.e., retinol and retinyl palmitate, is suspected to increase the spread and production of malignant cancer cells according to a report from the Environmental Working Group in the USA (a non-profit group in Washington).

-- Two types of so-called siloxanes, substances that can be used as softeners and to increase the sun protection factor, are persistent, toxic, and can accumulate in very high concentrations in living organisms.
+- Two types of so-called siloxanes, substances that can be used as softeners and to increase the sun protection factor, are persistent, toxic, and can accumulate in very high levels in living organisms.

 - Other very harmful substances in chemical sunscreens:

-Now you know a little more and can choose for yourself.
+Now you know a bit more and can choose for yourself.
 Sunny greetings from all of us at Glimja.se